cncf/gitdm.archive/README.md

 To regenerate all statistics just run: `./rerun_data.sh`

 This is an iterative process:
-Run any of scripts.
+Run any of the scripts.
 Review its output in the `kubernetes` directory.
 Iteratively adjust mappings to handle more authors.

-You can also run via `./debug.sh` to halt in debugger and review the hackers structure and those who were not found.
+You can also run via `./debug.sh` to halt in debugger and review the hacker's structure and those who were not found.
 See `cncfdm.py`:`DebugUnknowns`

 Final report: